ascorbic/astro-loaders/packages/csv/README.md

 ## Usage

-This package requires that you enable the experimental content layer in Astro.
+This package requires Astro 4.14.0 or later.
+You must enable the experimental content layer in Astro unless you are using version 5.0.0-beta or later.
 You can do this by adding the following to your `astro.config.mjs`:

 ```javascript
 export default defineConfig({